firebird631/siis/README.md

 * --store-trade To force write of trade or tick data during the execution of the bot (default not stored).
 * --store-ohlc To force write of OHLC (candles/klines) data during the execution of the bot (default not stored).
 * --initial-fetch or --prefetch Process the fetching of recent OHLCs when subscribing to a market.
 Default don't fetch.
+* --check-trades Check trades and order at startup and each time a strategy trader is restarted.
+Default do not perform check.
 * --store-ohlc or --store-candle Write OHLCs to DB.
 Default not stored.")
 * --store-trade Write tick/trade/quote to filesystem.
 Default not stored.
 * --monitor Enable Web monitor HTTP socket and WebSocket.
 Default port is 8080.